intellihr/ui-components/src/domain/Progress/ProgressTracker/ProgressTracker.examples.md

 <br />

-Progress Tracker onclick action is only available for past step
+Progress Tracker `onClick` action is only available for past steps

 ```jsx
 initialState = { value: 1 };